EricRaes/marker_gene_manuscript/README.md

     * summarizing data, and calculating statistics for the paper.
 - The 'KO comparision' directory includes the necessary files for:
     * the comparative analysis between the KEGG Orthologs (KO) predictions from PICRUSt2 and the KOs profiled from corresponding shotgun metagenomes (MGS).
-- The 'shotgun MGS' directory details the shotgun MGS workflow and the links to the SqueezeMeta pipeline https://github.com/jtamames/SqueezeMeta
+- The 'Shotgun_MGS' directory details the shotgun MGS workflow and the links to the SqueezeMeta pipeline https://github.com/jtamames/SqueezeMeta
+- The 'PICRUSt2_input_files' directory includes the necessary files and script for the PICRUSt2 analyses
-- Please note that the code for the PICRUSt2 analyses are not in this repository but can be found here https://github.com/picrust/picrust2 instead.
-The input file for the PICRUSt2 analyses can be found in the data directory folder
+    * Please note that the code and deatailed information for the PICRUSt2 analyses can be found here https://github.com/picrust/picrust2.